Click here to search this site

 - F-Class Rifle Shooting

 Target Rifle is the traditional prone (lying down) shooting position with no rest, using micrometer iron apeture sights and usually a sling attached to a shooting jacket to assist with holding and aiming.

 Target Rifle is graded from Tyro, C, B and A grade.
 Tyro is the beginner level, usually for the first year of shooting, where the new marksperson is allowed the assistance of a wind instructor (coach).
 In outdoor shooting the wind is a major factor on the flight of the projectile, which means a large part of the skill of the sport is to adjust the sights to allow for this using various guides such as wind flags.

-F-Class Rifle Shooting consists of two disciplines:
+F-Class Rifle Shooting consists of four disciplines:

 F-TR or F-Open allows the use of a rifle fitted with a telescopic sight and shooting with the aid of a shooting rest or bipod.
 Whilst this gives some advantage over TR, the main factor is still allowing for the effect of wind.

 F-TR rifles are limited to .223 Remington or .308 Winchester calibre chambers.
 F-Open rifle shooting permits more choice of calibres.

 F-Class Rifle Shooting is something anyone can try and do well in, even with little experience.
 This makes F-Class Rifle Shooting an ideal beginner sport for both male and female shooters.